UlenSoubam/Altman-Z-Score-Case-Study/README_analysis_process.md

-# Altman Z-Score Analysis Workflow
+# Assessing Bankruptcy Risk of Reliance Industries Limited Using Altman Z-Score for Emerging Markets

 ## Overview
 This study evaluates the financial health of Reliance Industries Limited (RIL) using the **Altman Z''-Score for Emerging Markets (1995 Model)**.
 Since India is an emerging market and Reliance is a well-diversified company, this model is the most appropriate for assessing its bankruptcy risk.